-Jupyter Notebook seems to be the latest craze in Python developer environments and it’s changed the way I work with Python in the ArcGIS platform.
+Jupyter Notebook seems to be the latest craze in Python developer environments and it’s changed the way I work with Python in ArcGIS.
 It’s now the recommended environment if you wish to work with the ArcGIS API for Python.
-If you want to find out the types of notebook that are available in the ArcGIS platform then read on….
+If you want to find out the types of notebook that are available in ArcGIS then read on….

 What is a Jupyter Notebook?

 Jupyter Notebook is a web-based interactive development environment (IDE) which is available for you when the ArcGIS API for Python is installed.
 It is a fully functioning IDE which means you can type and run your Python code in a cell-based environment.

 The Jupyter Notebook doesn’t just work with Python and this is reflected in its name as, according to its co-founder Fernando Perez, it supports the languages Julia (Ju), Python (Pyt) and R.

 Some of the reasons why Jupyter Notebook has become so popular are:

 As you write code in cells you have the advantage of being able to run individual cells of code over and over again without having to execute the complete script.

 Notebooks can display not just Python code and its output but also markdown.
 Markdown is a lightweight markup language which means your Notebooks can be fully documented with different types of formatting and further enhanced with additional images, for example a ModelBuilder workflow can be used to explain what your code does in the script:

 Jupyter Notebook make it easy to visualise resources which have a rich representation, for example pandas data frames, matplotlib charts, maps and scenes, and users that might exist within your portal: